ABC News’ Kristina Wong reports ( @kristina_wong):

 JIEDDO Deputy Director of Rapid Acquisition and Technology Mitchell Howell said JIEDDO was looking for solutions it could immediately begin testing and implementing.
 He said the conference was initially planned for January or February, but Barbero had wanted it sped up to November.

 “This is the first step.
-It’s time to pull the trigger and get on with it,” Howell said on Thursday.Howell said JIEDDO’s policy group would review the working groups’ recommendations on December 2 and issue a broad area announcement in mid-January.
+It’s time to pull the trigger and get on with it,” Howell said on Thursday.Howell said JIEDDO’s policy group would review the working groups’ recommendations and issue a broad area announcement by December 2.
 In addition, Howell said, an HME task force will be formed and led by a two-star general.

 “We’re losing life, limb and eyesight everyday,” Howell said.